JeanChristopheMorinPerso/rez-pip/docs/source/transition.rst

 #.
 We control the version of pip used.
 This is important to ensure rez-pip works as expected.
 #.
 No setup required after installation of rez-pip.

-If somehow you want or need to change the version of pip used, you can user the ``--pip`` command-line argument.
+If somehow you want or need to change the version of pip used, you can user the :option:`rez pip2 --pip` command-line argument.
 You need to provide a path to a zipapp.

 .. _standalone zip application: https://pip.pypa.io/en/stable/installation/#standalone-zip-application